Level 3 & 4 Trauma Hospital Resource Manual

 To obtain a level III designation, a hospital has two options.
 It may become verified by the ACS and then apply for designation subsequent to that, just as level I and II hospitals do, or it may apply for designation directly through the MDH trauma program.
 A hospital desiring to become a level IV trauma hospital may only achieve designation through the MDH Trauma Program.

 Hospitals seeking designation as a level III or IV trauma hospital through the MDH trauma program must first establish a trauma program within their facility that meets the required criteria as set forth by the state.
-An application can be obtained from the MDH Trauma Program Web site.
-A second guidance document accompanies the application.
+The hospital then completes the Trauma Hospital Profile

 During the site visit, MDH trauma program reviewers will tour the facility and evaluate the trauma program components.